Home Learning in Year 2

 If you would like more detail on the maths learning, you can access our lesson by lesson overview below:

-Please find a selection of carefully chosen online lessons which link to our curriculum and what we’ll be learning this this half-term.
+Please find a selection of carefully chosen online lessons which link to our curriculum and what we’ll be learning.

 Click here for our Art and Design Home Learning page